Jgreenwell93/TeamGenerator/README.md

 # TeamGenerator

-<h1>Creates a List of team memebers and their roles as well as specific details for different roles.</h1>
+<h1>Creates a List of team members and their roles as well as specific details for different roles.</h1>

 <hr>